Sweet and gingery marinated tofu, baked and served over rice.

 Peel and mince/press the garlic cloves.
 Peel and grate the ginger.

-Make the marinade by combining the tamari, white wine, sesame oil, agave, rice vinegar, dried thyme, ginger, and pressed/minced garlic, ginger.
+Make the marinade by combining the tamari, white wine, sesame oil, agave, rice vinegar, dried thyme, ginger, and pressed/minced garlic.
 Whisk the marinade together.

 Slice the tofu into slices that are about a centimeter thick.
 Arrange the tofu slices in a single layer in a shallow container and pour marinade over them.
 Cover and place in the refrigerator overnight.